Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Influence of temporal changes of adversarial perturbations

 Figure \ref{fig:attack_random} shows the accuracy of the attacked videos under randomization of frame orders.
-Without randomization ($N$=1), the attack successfully fools the models, yielding accuracies of 0.3\%, 2.3\%, 8.3\%, and 1.8\% for I3D, SlowFast, ir-CSN, and X3D, respectively (the case for $N=1$).
+Without randomization ($N$=1), the attack successfully fools the models, yielding accuracies of 0.3\%, 2.3\%, 8.3\%, and 1.8\% for I3D, SlowFast, ir-CSN, and X3D, respectively.
 However, the temporal changes by randomization significantly reduce the effect of the attack.
-Except for X3D, the accuracies obtained by the three models are over 50\% for all values of $N$.
+Except for X3D, the accuracies are over 50\% for all values of $N$.
 In particular, the attack is almost completely neutralized for I3D and SlowFast, achieving the accuracies close to those for the randomized clean videos.

-We explore why temporal destruction can destroy adversarial attacks.
-In Section \ref{sec: 4-2}, we examine the importance of the temporal patterns in adversarial perturbations.
-Then, in Section \ref{sec: 4-3}, we show that the frame locations of adversarial perturbations are important.
+Below, we explore why temporal destruction can destroy adversarial attacks.
+We examine the importance of the temporal patterns in adversarial perturbations.
+Then, we show that the frame locations of perturbations are important.